 Open your phone’s app tray for a great example.
 How many are sitting there that you haven’t opened in months or years?
 This clutter isn’t just annoying — it can be dangerous, too.
-Tap or click for the smart way to delete apps you’re not using.
+Tap or click to delete apps you’re not using.

 On your PC, your Start menu is probably a mess, too.
 That’s easy to clean up, and you’ll thank yourself every time you click it.
 Tap or click for quick steps to banish the junk.

 Then there are all those files you genuinely don’t need.
 Keep reading for your easy action plan to free up some space like a pro.

 Step 1: Empty the Recycle Bin

 When you delete a file, it’s not gone.
 It first goes to the Recycle Bin, waiting for you to take more permanent action.
 To get them out of purgatory, right-click on your Recycle Bin and click Empty Recycle Bin.

 Here’s another option that shows you even more files: Go to Settings > System > Storage > Temporary files.
 You’ll see a list of temporary files, including the contents of the Recycle Bin.
 Check the Recycle Bin box (and anything else you want to get rid of), then select Remove files.